-Will USM and MC School of Law apply the full force of President Saunders' (Now, ex-president of USM but current provost at University of West Florida) expertise in public relations and advertising?
+Will USM and MC School of Law apply the full force of President Saunders' expertise in public relations and advertising?
 Will USM and MC School of Law mislead students about job prospects upon completion of USM/MC School of Law program?
 Or will they provide complete information to students with regard to their job prospects?
 Since USM is acting as a feeder for MC School of Law, the prospects of honesty from President Saunders are slim and none.
 (See recent review of President Saunders "Strategic Plan."
 Or her misrepresentations with regard to the costs of the airplane she purchased/leased with state taxpayer and student money during a recession.)